PML-N to come apart soon: Shibli Faraz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 Shibli wondered under these circumstances, what would be the moral value of PML-N’s activities and moves.
-He claimed that the noose had tightened around the PML-N leadership due to the NAB cases.
+He claimed that the noose was tightened around the PML-N leadership due to the NAB cases.

+In this situation, he said, the opposition was making desperate efforts to blackmail the government and was threatening to tender resignations.

 The opposition, he noted, was using various tactics to dislodge the government, but they would fail in their designs.
 Shibli said the PML-N was looking for a deal and making contacts constantly with government’s people.